 Understanding the efficiency effects of a credit bureau: A cluster randomised controlled trial

-Over the past 50 years MFIs have worked on a model to provide credit without the usual infrastructure required by traditional banks.
+Over the past 50 years microfinance institutions (MFIs) have worked on a model to provide credit without the usual infrastructure required by traditional banks.
 Increasingly, however, MFIs are looking for new ways of doing business, and as their scale and income increases, they are able to incorporate some of the features of modern banking, for example the use of a credit bureau for sharing information.
-These new features comes with possible benefits – for example improved incentives and clients selection – but also costs – for example exclusion of poor clients – that were not present in traditional micro-credit models.
+These new features come with possible benefits – for example improved incentives and client selection – but also costs – such as the exclusion of poor clients – that were not present in traditional microcredit models.
 This project aims to shed light on the costs and benefits of a credit bureau system, studying the impacts of a credit market information system in Pakistan.

-The objective of this research project is to understand how a microcredit credit bureau changes the behaviour of borrowers and lenders, and how these responses depend on the structure of the market.
+The objective of this study is to understand how a microfinance credit bureau changes the behaviour of borrowers and lenders, and how these responses depend on the structure of the market.
 In theory, a credit bureau has two main effects.
 First, it enables lenders to screen out bad borrowers and to lend more to good borrowers.
-Second, it can cause behaviour change among borrowers, who may change the loans they apply for, or their repayment of existing loans.
-The functioning of both of these mechanisms depends on the equilibrium responses of firms and therefore on market structure.
+Second, it can cause behaviour change among borrowers, who may alter the loans they apply for, or their repayment of existing loans.
+The functioning of both of these mechanisms depends on the responses of firms and therefore on market structure.
 Further, while these mechanisms are theoretically relevant, there is a dearth of empirical work providing concrete evidence.

 Our study uses a two-part randomisation.
 The first part randomises the roll-out of access to the credit bureau information at the branch level with a small number of large partner microfinance lenders.
 We use detailed geographic data on the location of lending branches to ensure that we treat branches in both more and less competitive areas, enabling us to study the role of market structure.
 The second part randomises a telephone information campaign to borrowers, informing them about the credit bureau and how it works.
 By randomly informing some borrowers who already have loans we can study changes in repayment behaviour, by randomly informing other “potential” borrowers we can study loan application behaviour.